 - Increased hair elasticity without risk of breakage

 - Added shine and vibrancy

 - Protection against environmental factors such as UV radiation or pollution

 How does keratin strengthen hair?

 An equally ubiquitous hair care trend is keratin – and this isn’t without good reason.
 Keratin is a protein that already occurs naturally in the hair, forming a protective shield around the hair shaft that helps it stay elastic, soft, and shiny.
 Unfortunately, keratin can be depleted due to heat, styling, chemicals, and other environmental stressors.

-For instance, the synthesis of amino acids extracted from grains like rice or wheat creates hydrolyzed proteins that act as an alternative.
+For instance, the synthesis of amino acids extracted from grains like rice or wheat creates hydrolyzed proteins that act as an alternative and a de facto vegan keratin treatment.
+In other words, cosmetic brands looking to generate vegan keratin are using rice and wheat to generate plant-based proteins that can also have an outstanding effect on hair health and one that mimics the results of using keratin.
 As a result, products with ‘vegan keratin’ claims are emerging, which chimes with the rising popularity of vegan claims.

 This goes hand in hand with other hair care plant-based products that are looking to align with new consumer preferences: from formulas using the rhodiola complex for a holistic hair care to fighting hair follicle miniaturization and hair loss with plant-based active ingredients.

 For further confirmation around these products, it’s possible to verify them through key third-party vegan cosmetic certifications, which have become crucial for successful formulas in the vegan market.